-Therefore, Dementia Friends campaigns, campaign material, and campaign media, must never focus on our deficits, but instead on supporting our disability and human rights.
+Therefore, these campaigns, all campaign material, and campaign media, must never focus on our deficits, but instead on supporting our disability and human rights.

-Our disAbilities need to be fully supported, and employing us to work on the dementia friends initiatives is also important.
-After all, if we were setting up a disAbled friendly community, we would employ people with disAbilities, who really know what it means to be disabled, and what would support them to live in their community independently.
+Our disAbilities must to be fully supported, and employing us to work on the initiatives is also important.
+After all, if we were setting up an Indigenous or LGBTIQ friendly community, we would employ people from that cohort.

 Any organisation, wanting to work on something new, would contract or employ the experts of the lived experiences.

 People with dementia are the experts of the lived experience, and would [and should] significantly and positively impact this work.

 In reality, especially in the earlier stages, people with dementia are simply living with disAbilities, that can be supported, in the early stages of the disease.
 Yes, it is a terminal illness, and yes, it may not be a fun experience all of the time, but it is possible to live much better, for much longer than the expectations and perceptions.

 We still have a lot to contribute to society, and our own lives.

 As suggested in a recent blog, there are many groups of people working on their own Dementia Friends campaign, excited about what they might be able to achieve, how they might be able to improve the lives of people with dementia and our families, and talking about ways to support us better to live well, and to live in our communities for longer.

 Alzheimer’s Disease International have a Global Charter I Can Live Well with Dementia.
 Therefore others must start including us in this work; it is personal, and not including us simply means we have less chance of ever achieving this goal, it continue to be about us, without us, and worse, it contribute to the ongoing experience of stigma and discrimination.

 If it’s about us without us, it is not dementia friendly.